906-214-2308

 Iron River, MI 49935

-Michigan Deer Season 2025 delivers an exceptional opportunity for hunters to experience the state’s deep-rooted hunting traditions across the Upper Peninsula (U.P.) and Iron County.
-From rugged forest ridges to open hardwoods and wetland corridors, the U.P. offers some of the most rewarding deer habitat in the Midwest.
+Michigan Deer Season 2025 delivers an exceptional opportunity for hunters to experience the state’s deep rooted hunting traditions across the Upper Peninsula (U.P.) and Iron County.
+From rugged forest ridges to open hardwoods and wetland corridors, the U.P. offers some of the most rewarding deer habitat in the Upper Peninsula.

 Firearm Season: November 15–30, 2025